awech/tomputils/doc/source/configupdater_example.rst

 localfile
 ---------
 The localfile type is used to keep track of a local file.
 It can be used in conjuntion with svndir to report file-level changes.
+If the file has a yaml extension, changes to the remote file will be validated before the working config is updated.
 Keys:
   * name - a name for this collection
   * type - localfile
   * source - local path to source file